 Whichever approach is used, it is necessary for the operator of every proposed community residence to complete a "Community Residence Zoning Application" form that is recommended for Pompano Beach to use so the city can measure spacing distances from existing community residences and implement its zoning provisions for community residences.
-The city should also maintain a confidential database and map of the locations of all existing community residences so it can apply the spacing distance to any proposed community residence.
+The city should also maintain a confidential database and map25 of the locations of all existing community residences so it can apply the spacing distance to any proposed community residence.26

-25. Confidentiality is recommended because it is possible that releasing the actual addresses of community residences could violate privacy laws.
+^{25.} Confidentiality is recommended because it is possible that releasing the actual addresses of community residences could violate privacy laws.
 City attorneys will need to determine how this

 The technical explanation.
 Normalization and community integration require that persons with disabilities substantial enough to need a supportive living arrangement like a community residence be absorbed into the neighborhood's social structure.
 Generally speaking, the existing social structure of a neighborhood can accommodate no more than one or two community residences on a single block face.
-Neighborhoods seem to have a limited absorption capacity for service-dependent people that should not be exceeded.
+Neighborhoods seem to have a limited absorption capacity for service-dependent people that should not be exceeded.27 concern over privacy interacts with the requirements of Florida's public record laws.
+The proposed zoning approach, however, cannot be implemented without maintaining the recommended database and map.